Optimal Semantic-aware Sampling and Transmission in Energy Harvesting Systems Through the AoII: Introduction

-However, in most of the works on the AoII, the AoII optimization relies on \textit{fully observable} source, e.g., \cite{Tony_1, AoII_Semantic, Kam_Towards_eff_2018, Kam_2018,Saha_AoII, Chen_AoII_2023}.
-Having a fully observable source necessitates continuous sampling (and processing) of the underlying source process.
-This could be practically limited due to continuous sampling costs or even impossible due to, e.g., insufficient energy to make sampling at each time, as is often the case in energy harvesting systems.
-Even though \cite{Assaad_AoII_Not_obs} and its extensions \cite{Assaad_distance_basedAoII, Assaad_unknownSource} do not base the AoII optimization on a fully observable source, there is no sampling cost involved, and it is assumed that the process of interest can be sampled at any given time upon request (from the monitor); thus, each sensor (that senses the underlying source process) needs to always remain active to listen for requests, which can quickly deplete its batteries \cite{Petar_AoII_ICC}.
+However, in most of the works on the AoII, the AoII optimization relies on \textit{fully observable} source, e.g., \cite{Tony_1, AoII_Semantic, Kam_Towards_eff_2018, AoII_ARQ, Petar_AoII_ICC, Kam_2018, Chen_AoII_2023}.
+Having a fully observable source requires continuous sampling and processing of the source signal.
+However, in practice, this could be challenging due to high sampling costs, or even impossible due to, e.g., insufficient energy to make sampling at each time, as is often the case in energy harvesting systems.